 Originally posted on October 2, 2013.

 The following post is an original literary analysis from my dad, Steve Burdeshaw.
 I hope it encourages you while perhaps causing you to see things differently.
 My dad has always spoken of the New Way of Thinking, and God has helped me to take this concept one step further toward something called the New Way of Being.
-I believe what follows is one piece of this ideal, one small step toward what may become my family’s legacy: to turn children’s hearts to their parents and to turn parents’ hearts to their children.
+I believe what follows is one piece of this ideal, one small step toward a biblical legacy: to turn children’s hearts to their parents and to turn parents’ hearts to their children.

 * * *